lcasviana/my-angular/tasks.md

 ### Component Requirements

-- All components must be standalone (default is true)
+- Standalone as default (do not explicit set as true)
-- Change detection must be OnPush for all components
+- Change detection must be OnPush (changeDetection: ChangeDetectionStrategy.OnPush)
-- View encapsulation must be set to None
+- View encapsulation must be None (encapsulation: ViewEncapsulation.None)
-- Templates must be inline (no separate HTML files)
+- Template must be inline (no separate HTML files)
-- Styles must be inline (no separate CSS/SCSS files)
+- Styles must be inline (no separate CSS files)
-- Always use Angular's built-in control flow syntax (@if, @for, etc.)
+- Must use built-in control flow syntax (@if, @for, @switch, etc)
-- Use the inject() function for dependency injection instead of constructor injection
+- Must use the inject() function for dependency injection instead of constructor injection
+- Selector prefix must be "my" (example: "my-root")
+- Must use readonly signal-based input(), output(), viewChild()
+- Use readonly properties as much as possible
+- Use Context7 as documentation reference

 ### Tooling